 LISTEN TO CARMEL'S INTERVIEW ON THE CHIEF LIFE PODCAST!

-In this podcast Carmel talks about her personal journey with Chrones Disease and how her quest to heal herself through diet ultimately lead to the creation of Glutenfreek.
+In this podcast Carmel talks about her personal journey with Crohn's Disease and how her quest to heal herself through diet ultimately lead to the creation of glutenfreek.

 We hope you enjoy listening to it as much as Carmel enjoyed making it!